wilsonmar/VisualStudio/AzureCosting.md

 *    Completed runs, based on the full duration of the run
 *    Aborted runs, based on the elapsed run duration

-## <a name="AppSvcScaleAcrossCostingLogic"> App Service Scale-Across Costing Logic</a>
-Similarly, the cost per VM stays the same as the number VMs deployed increases.
-Azure does not offer a "volume discount" for the number of VMs used.

-The question is whether what number of server instances are necessary at each particular point in time.

-Auto-provisioning by server automation scripts make it possible to automatically adjust the number of servers in use at any point in time.

-Additionally, while in Preview mode (June 2015), Premium prices are lower than Standard.

 ## <a name="WebWorkerCosting"> Web Worker Costing</a>